Installing Checkmate

 directory with the following options:

-Configure the server with the following environmental variables:
+Configure the server with the following environmental variables.
+Note that those variables need to be set in .env

 CLIENT_HOST